Uzomaaa/English_TTS_Web_App/README.md

 # Language Focus: English

-We tested the app primarily using natural English sentences such as:
+I tested the app primarily using natural English sentences such as:

 “Long long ago, in a small house near the forest, there lived a little girl with her mother.
 Her name was Little Red Riding Hood.”